 An employee on RG5b is redeployed into a new post at RG4b.
-Their pay will reduce to the top of R4m (i.e. one grade above the grade for their new role) from the date they start the new role and will not receive any further increments although they will receive cost of living awards.
+The post is graded at RG4b, but their pay will reduce to the top of RG4m (i.e. half a grade above the grade for their new role) from the date they start the new role.
+This will be protected for a period of 4 years but they will not receive any further increments although they will receive cost of living awards.
 At the end of 4 years, their pay will reduce to the top of RG4b.
+Their pay that had been within RG5b will not be protected